How do you find the best Graphic Designer for your Project?

 Nowadays, everyone is creating an online portfolio.

-Graphic designers know that having an online presence gives them an edge over those who are yet to upload their details.
+Graphic designers know that having an online presence gives them an edge over those yet to upload their details.

 An obvious benefit of this kind of presentation is increased visibility.

-Hiring managers have an easier time accessing a person’s information and initiating contact.
+Hiring managers can easily access a person’s information and initiate contact.